Best Anime YouTube Channels for Reviews, News, and Recommendations

 The first animes to enter the U.S. can be traced back to iconic series like Pokémon and Dragon Ball Z, and later, Naruto and One Piece, which sparked a growing interest in anime’s rich narratives and distinctive anime characters.

-The widespread use of the Internet and the rise of streaming services have gradually reduced the obstacles to access.
-This development has made it possible for anime to be more smoothly incorporated into popular American entertainment, aiding in its expansion and increased popularity.
+The widespread usage of the Internet and the emergence of streaming services have gradually reduced the barriers to access.
+This has enabled the smooth integration of anime into popular American entertainment culture, facilitating the expansion and popularity of anime.

 The COVID-19 pandemic further accelerated this trend, as lockdowns and more time spent at home encouraged people to try out new entertainment options.
 Anime reached a broader audience during this time of seclusion, strengthening its position in popular culture and entertainment consumption trends.